jkomoros/boardgame/TUTORIAL.md

 The file primarily consists of two constants--the icons that we will have on the cards, and tha name that we will refer to the deck of cards as.
 Decks are canonically refered to within a `ComponentChest` by a string name.
 It's convention to define a constant for that name to make sure that typos in that name will be caught by the compiler.

 And then the concrete struct we will use for `Values` is a trivial struct with a single string property, and the `codegen` magic comment.
-It also embeds `boardgame.BaseComponentValues` to automatically implement `ContainingComponent()` and `SetContainingComponent()`.
+It also embeds `base.ComponentValues` to automatically implement `ContainingComponent()` and `SetContainingComponent()`.

 In more complicated games, your components and their related constants might be much, much more verbose and effectively be a transcription of the values of a large deck of cards.